 In the third scenario, only exemptions on the basic basket products will remain.
-In cooperation with public-sector institutions and international agencies, ONE drafted a report identifying the basic basket of goods (ONE 2012), and we use it to select the goods that remain exempt goods in this scenario.30 The final scenario for dealing with ITBIS combines the previous two.
-We estimate a more conservative scenario that maintains exemptions on politically sensible goods and the basic basket of consumption.31
+In cooperation with public-sector institutions and international agencies, ONE drafted a report identifying the basic basket of goods (ONE 2012), and we use it to select the goods that remain exempt goods in this scenario.
+The final scenario for dealing with ITBIS combines the previous two.
+We estimate a more conservative scenario that maintains exemptions on politically sensible goods and the basic basket of consumption.
+The final scenario that maintains exemptions on politically sensible goods and the basic basket of consumption.